 Electronic mail is transmitted through a direct line.

-Some of your personal information is retained on file indefinitely should we be required to verify your examination eligibility status, examination application status, NDHCB certification status, etc. The balance of your personal information is destroyed by shredding, and electronic personal information is destroyed by deleting files and when a computer is discarded by reformatting the hard drive.
+Some of your personal information is retained on file indefinitely should we be required to verify your examination eligibility status, examination application status, NDHCB certification status, incident reviews and appeals, etc. The balance of your personal information is destroyed by shredding, and electronic personal information is destroyed by deleting files and when a computer is discarded by reformatting the hard drive.

 You have the right to see the personal information we have on file about you.
 To view the contents of your personal file, you must submit a request in writing with proof of your identity.
 Copies of the requested documents in your file will be forwarded to you.
 Please note that the NDHCB charges a fee on a cost recovery basis, for this request.